quarkslab/irma/docs/brain/configuration.rst

     needed by the application.
 To abort the configuration, press CTRL+D.

     > Do you want to enable syslog logging? (experimental) (y/N)
-    > What is the hostname of your RabbitMQ server? [localhost]
+    > What is the hostname of your RabbitMQ server?
+[127.0.0.1]
-    > What is the vhost defined for the brain on your RabbitMQ server? mqbrain
+    > What is the vhost defined for the brain on your RabbitMQ server? [mqbrain]
-    > What is the username for this vhost on your RabbitMQ server? brain-rmq
+    > What is the username for this vhost on your RabbitMQ server? [brain]
-    > What is the password for this vhost on your RabbitMQ server? brain-rmq-password
+    > What is the password for this vhost on your RabbitMQ server? brain
-    > What is the vhost defined for the probes on your RabbitMQ server? mqprobe
+    > What is the vhost defined for the probes on your RabbitMQ server? [mqprobe]
-    > What is the username for this vhost on your RabbitMQ server? probe-rmq
+    > What is the username for this vhost on your RabbitMQ server? [probe]
-    > What is the password for this vhost on your RabbitMQ server? probe-rmq-password
+    > What is the password for this vhost on your RabbitMQ server? probe
-    > What is the vhost defined for the frontend on your RabbitMQ server? mqfrontend
+    > What is the vhost defined for the frontend on your RabbitMQ server? [mqfrontend]
-    > What is the username for this vhost on your RabbitMQ server? frontend-rmq
+    > What is the username for this vhost on your RabbitMQ server? [frontend]
-    > What is the password for this vhost on your RabbitMQ server? frontend-rmq-password
+    > What is the password for this vhost on your RabbitMQ server? frontend
-    > What is the hostname of your FTPs server? [localhost]
+    > What is the hostname of your FTPs server?
+[127.0.0.1]
-    > What is the username defined for the probes on your FTP server? probe-ftp
+    > What is the username defined for the probes on your FTP server? probe
-    > What is the password defined for the probes on your FTP server? probe-ftp-password
+    > What is the password defined for the probes on your FTP server? probe

 When finished, one can note that the ``config/brain.ini`` file has been modified with values we typed.